Dedre/KPInterviewDemo/School/readme.md

 12. Can add more repositories if needed
 13. Additional validations for duplicate user checks
 14. Pre-commit hooks for git to prevent sensitive config from being comitted
+15. A full fledged UI (Angular etc.), that will present data to the user and allow them to interact with it in a user friendly way.
+16. A potential API gateway that sits between the UI and REST API
 -------------------------------------------------------------------------------------------------------------
 To create DB migration:
 -------------------------------------------------------------------------------------------------------------